JuniperPhoton/SwiftDataWeaklyLinkIssue/README.md

-# Addressing SwiftData Weak Linking Issues on iOS 16
+# Addressing SwiftData Weakly Linking Issues on iOS 16

 See this blog for more details: